tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

    parallel.

+#### Allocations

+Before we go over different design options, I want to talk about allocators.
+There are some very fast allocators out there, but not all allocators are created equal.
+If you want your code to be as platform independant as possible, you should try to minimize allocations even if in benches on your local machine, there is no performance hit.
+For example, currently the rust webassembly target using a very simple allocator that is pretty slow.
+The colliding pair finding algorithm requires a stack at each level of recursion.
+Each level of recursion, we could allocate a new stack, but reusing the preallocated stack is better.
+It just turns out that this requires some unsafe{} since we are poulating the stack with lifetimed mutable references.

 #### How to handle parallel cases

 Part of the colliding pair finding algorithm requires that we find all colliding pairs between two nodes.